yds12/x64-roadmap/tasks/call_from_c/run.md

-We can do this by writing a program that "returns" the value of that register by putting it in **RAX** and returning control to the caller, and writing a C program to call this assembly program and writing its return to the screen.
+We can do this by writing a program that "returns" the value of that register by putting it in **RAX** and returning control to the caller, and writing a C program to call this assembly program and write its return to the screen.

 ## Running